"Climate tech" as a new business model - sector coupling & Co2 reduction in real estate

 It should not be forgotten that landlords and property owners will share in the cost of CO2 missons.
 CO2 prices are expected to rise further and significantly in the coming years.
 Investments in the climate-friendly refurbishment of existing buildings or an intelligent energy concept in new buildings will thus become an important success factor.

 From the perspective of building management, the Digital Property Manager determines the performance of all properties in real time.
-Creating transparency increases awareness and provides concrete starting points for taking energy-saving measures.
+Creating transparency increases awareness and provides concrete starting points for taking energy-saving actions.
 The property manager gives the property owner or asset manager the opportunity to encourage residents to adapt their behavior and thus reduce energy consumption.
-The individual or district-related footprint can be communicated using climate dashboards in the buildings but also via the district app.
+The individual or district-related footprint can be communicated using climate dashboards in the buildings but also via the tenant app.
 The cycle from transparency and communication to awareness and adaptation of behavior is an essential key to achieving the climate goals.
-In sum, the ESG goals are underpinned with real measures, values and analytics.
+In sum, the so called ESG goals are underpinned with real action points, values and analytics.

 Are you interested?
 We offer the required consultation and conception for your individual project.
 Do not hesitate to contact us.